-- The amount on which the UIF contribution is based is the total amount of remuneration as defined for UIF purposes. - This remuneration amount is not based on the balance of remuneration and is basically the defined remuneration before the deduction of any allowable deductions. - Note: All remuneration not included in the definition of remuneration for UIF purposes should be excluded from the remuneration for purposes of determining the UIF liable amount.
+- The amount on which the UIF contribution is based is the total amount of remuneration as defined for UIF purposes. - This remuneration is the amount of remuneration before the deduction of any allowable deductions during any month.
+The amount is not based on the balance of remuneration.

+Note: All remuneration not included in the definition of remuneration for UIF purposes should be excluded from the remuneration for purposes of determining the UIF liable amount

-Remittance of UIF
+Remittance of employees' tax